scottnonnenberg/blog/pages/posts/2016-02-01-n-for-node-js-nerp-stack-part-1.md

 ## Don't be so MEAN

-What is it?
+What is MEAN?
 It's a set of development technologies, frequently called a 'stack':

 * **M** = [Mongo](https://www.mongodb.org/)
 * **E** = [ExpressJS](http://expressjs.com/)